nvidia-holoscan/holohub/applications/vila_live/README.md

 ```bash
 ./dev_container build_and_run vila_live
 ```
 Note: The first build will take **~1.5 hours** if you're on ARM64.
-This is largely due to building [Flash Attention 2](https://github.com/Dao-AILab/flash-attention) since pre-built wheels are not distributed for this ARM64 platforms.
+This is largely due to building [Flash Attention 2](https://github.com/Dao-AILab/flash-attention) since pre-built wheels are not distributed for ARM64 platforms.

 Once the main LMM-based app is running, you will see a link for the app at `http://127.0.0.1:8050`.